Alluxio/alluxio/docs/en/Lineage-API.md

 # Enable Lineage

 By default, lineage is not enabled.
-It can be enabled by setting the `tachyon.user.lineage.enabled` property to `true` in the configuration file.
+It can be enabled by setting the `alluxio.user.lineage.enabled` property to `true` in the configuration file.

 # Lineage API